SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 url: /user-guide/issues/
 ---

-While running an analysis, {instance} raises an issue every time a piece of code breaks a coding rule.
+While running an analysis, SonarQube raises an issue every time a piece of code breaks a coding rule.
 The set of coding rules is defined through the associated [Quality Profile](/instance-administration/quality-profiles/) for each language in the project.

 ### Issue Types